aweis89/ai-commit-msg.nvim/README.md

 - The plugin uses the OpenAI Chat Completions API directly
 - Lower temperature values (0.1-0.3) produce more consistent commit messages
 - Higher temperature values (0.5-0.8) produce more creative variations
+- The `gpt-5-nano` model (default) provides high-quality commit messages with reasoning capabilities
 - The `gpt-4o-mini` model is fast and cost-effective for commit messages
 - Consider using `gpt-4o` for complex changes that need more detailed analysis
+- If you don't specify `max_tokens`, the model will use its default limit

 ## License